Volunteer in Myanmar (Burma) with Projects Abroad

 Projects Abroad is based in two locations in Myanmar: Yangon, Myanmar's colourful former capital city, as well as Dala, which is situated less than an hour away from Yangon.

 Even though Dala is located close to Yangon, it remains rural and underdeveloped as there isn’t a bridge across the Yangon river connecting the town to the city.
 However, volunteers will still be able to explore this vibrant city and its colourful colonial era buildings, tourist attractions and bustling markets.

-Volunteers live in shared apartments and can explore the towns on bicycle or foot, discovering local markets and interacting with friendly locals.
+Volunteers live guest house and small hotels, and can explore the towns on bicycle or foot, discovering local markets and interacting with friendly locals.

 Development is likely to increase over the coming years as more investment takes place in Myanmar.
 The local people are friendly and optimistic, especially as the country is opening up economically and politically.
 However, many still live in poverty and continue to struggle following many years of sanctions and military rule.
 Myanmar still has a long way to go to even reach the development level of its neighbours.
 The many years of isolation mean that education, infrastructure and public services suffered in particular.
 Volunteers will play an important role in the coming years to help bridge the gap between the needs of local communities and what the government can provide.

 Myanmar is the second largest country in Southeast Asia, bordered by Thailand and China.
 With its southern coastline on the Andaman Sea, just north of renowned Thai beauty spots like Phuket, Myanmar also has plenty of tropical islands and beaches to explore.